-Click calculate to find the energy consumption of a typical DVR set-top configuration using 51 Watts for 24 hours a day @ $0.10 per kWh.
+Click calculate to find the energy consumption of a typical DVR set-top configuration (HD-DVR on one TV and non-DVR HD-Client on a secondary TV) combined using 30 Watts for 24 hours a day @ $0.10 per kWh.

 Hours Used Per Day: Enter how many hours the device is being used on average per day, if the power consumption is lower than 1 hour per day enter as a decimal.
 (For example: 30 minutes per day is 0.5)